nagualcode/sanit/README.md

-# sanit
+▟▛ ▞▚ ▛▟ █ ▜▛

-this simple tool does one thing strip special characters from filnames
+command line that replace special characters in filnames with _